AnyLog-co/documentation/aggregations.md

 # Aggregation Functions

 Aggregation functions summarize streaming data over a time interval.
-Users can define the time interval and the number of intervals per each table to allow continues aggregations.
+Users define (per table) the time interval and the number of intervals per each table to allow continues aggregations.
 The aggregated values can be queried or used to impact the database updates and monitoring.

+Aggregation functions are used to summarize streaming data over a specified time interval.
+These functions process incoming data continuously, computing key statistics such as counts, sums, averages, or max/min values over defined periods.
+Users define, per table, the length of time interval and the number of intervals to maintain.

+## How They Work:
+* Users define a time interval (e.g., 1 minute, 5 minutes, or hourly).
+* Users define the number of intervals to maintain.
+* The system continuously aggregates incoming data within each interval.
+* Aggregated results are stored in tables, where each table can have multiple intervals.
+* Aggregated values can be used in real-time for:
+  * Querying the current trends
+  * Triggering alerts or monitoring changes
+  * dImpacting database updates (e.g., adjusting thresholds dynamically)

 ## Declaring Aggregations

 Using the command `set aggregation` users can track data streamed to a node for storage and processing.
 This type of